 What are you all about as a family?

 …Use that as a starting point for finding your nursery vision.

-For some that might be more traditional boy or girl themes, like animals or a pink theme.
+For some that might be a more traditional boy or girl theme, like animals or pink.

 Others might take a more eclectic approach.